kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

 <figure data-index='11'>
 <figure data-index='12'>

 Aside from the constant visual stimulation, the sounds were a large part of the experience as well.
 Even after the sun set, nature could be on full blast.
 I can still vividly recall the first night in our cabin.
 A storm had hit that night - supposedly the largest one the locals have seen in more than ten years.
 With no regard for the heavy rain or thunder, the forest came alive.
 A ragtag band of birds, frogs, insects and monkeys came together and clashed against the furious sounds of the storm.
-It was chaotic but oddly calming, and I loved every single minute of it.
+It was cacophonous but oddly calming, and I loved every single minute of it.

 <figure data-index='13'>